 In sickle cell disease, the cells take the form of "sickles" under certain conditions.
 When this happens, there is a blockage of the small blood vessels, causing damage to body organs.
 Repeated attacks of pain may occur following emotional stress, strenuous exercise, infections, or even during the common cold.
 Symptoms can be mild or severe, sometimes requiring frequent emergency room visits and hospitalizations.

-People with beta thalassemia (also known as Cooley's anemia) have reduced amounts of hemoglobin in the blood, resulting in severe anemia (too few red blood cells).
+People with beta thalassemia have reduced amounts of hemoglobin in the blood, resulting in severe anemia (too few red blood cells).
 Usually babies are diagnosed with the disease between the ages of six and 18 months.

 The altered genes causing sickle cell disease and thalassemia are inherited through many generations and are more likely to occur among certain populations.

-It is important to find out if you have either of these diseases or if you might have a trait which could cause you to pass the disease on to your children through your genes.
-A simple blood test is the surest way to find out if you or your children have either disease.
+It is important for patients to find out whether they carry a disease or trait, which could cause the disease to be passed to children.
+A simple blood test is the best method.
 Since 1975, newborns in New York State have routinely been tested at birth for sickle cell disease.

 Signs of sickle cell disease: